-The 2022 Convertible Notes are convertible at the option of the holder at any time prior to the close of business on the business day immediately preceding March 31, 2022 at the initial conversion rate of 44.7387 shares of common stock per \$1,000 principal amount of 2022 Convertible Notes, which is equivalent to an initial conversion price of approximately \$22.35 per share, and is subject to adjustment in certain events.
-Upon conversion of the 2022 Convertible Notes by a holder, the holder will receive shares of the Company's common stock together, if applicable, with cash in lieu of any fractional share.
+At any time before the close of business on the business day immediately preceding March 31, 2022, the 2022 Convertible Note noteholders may convert their 2022 Convertible Notes at their option into shares of the Company's common stock, together, if applicable, with cash in lieu of any fractional share, at the then-applicable conversion rate.
+The initial conversion rate is 44.7387 shares of common stock per \$1,000 principal amount of the 2022 Convertible Notes, which represents an initial conversion price of approximately \$22.35 per share of common stock.
+The initial conversion price represents a 60% premium over the average last reported sale price of our common stock over the 15 trading days preceding the date the 2022 Convertible Notes were issued.
+The conversion rate and conversion price will be subject to customary adjustments upon the occurrence of certain events.
 The 2022 Convertible Notes are redeemable in whole, and not in part, at the Company's option with effect from March 31, 2020, if the last reported sale price per share of common stock exceeds 160% of the conversion price on 20 or more trading days during the 30 consecutive trading days preceding the date on which the Company sends notice of such redemption to the holders of the 2022 Convertible Notes.
 At maturity or redemption, if not earlier converted, the Company will pay 109% of the principal amount of the 2022 Convertible Notes maturing or being redeemed, together with accrued and unpaid interest, in cash.

-The 2022 Convertible Notes contain customary negative covenants and events of default (as defined in the Note Purchase Agreement (as defined below)), the occurrence of which could result in the acceleration of all amounts due under the 2022 Convertible Note.
-As of September 30, 2020, the Company was in full compliance with these covenants and there were no events of default under the 2022 Convertible Notes.
+The 2022 Convertible Notes contain customary negative covenants and events of default, the occurrence of which could result in the acceleration of all amounts due under the 2022 Convertible Note.
+As of June 30, 2021, the Company was in full compliance with these covenants and there were no events of default under the 2022 Convertible Notes.

-The 2022 Convertible Notes are accounted for in accordance with ASC Subtopic 470-20, Debt with Conversion and Other Options.
-Pursuant to ASC Subtopic 470-20, the Company evaluated the features embedded in the 2022 Convertible Notes and concluded that the embedded features are not required to be bifurcated and accounted for separately from the host debt instrument.
+The 2022 Convertible Notes are accounted for in accordance with ASC 470-20.
+Pursuant to ASC 470-20, the Company evaluated the features embedded in the 2022 Convertible Notes and concluded that the embedded features do not meet the requirements for bifurcation, and therefore do not need to be separately accounted for as an equity component.